slick/slick/README.txt

 ---
 This fork adds support for TableOption-constraints and use them to give additional properties to MySQL-tables.
-For example (may not compile, but you get the idea):
+For example (changed real values to dummy ones, hopefully no typos):

 object TransferIds extends Table[Long]("table") {
   def id = column[Long]("id", O.NotNull, O.PrimaryKey)